15cm/bitbar-plugin/README.md

 npm install
 ```

-Modify aria2/aria2.js with your config:
+Modify aria2/aria2.1s.js with your config:

 - Node.js executable path (Written with some ES6 features.
 Test with v6.3.1)
 - aria2 config

-Then rename aria2/aria2.js to aria2/aria2.3s.js (Set refresh time as you like),
-and make a symbol link of it to your BitBar plugin folder.
+Then make a symbol link of aria2/aria2.1s.js to your BitBar plugin folder.